jerela/mola/README.md

 ## Introduction

 **mola** is a Python library for doing algebra with matrices.
 It covers the basic operations such as matrix addition and multiplication, transposes, and inverse.
-It is written without any external Python libraries.
+Additionally, it has some miscellaneous data analytical tools for regression, clustering etc. It is written without any external Python libraries.

 I wrote **mola** as a hobby project to remind myself of the linear algebra I studied in uni and to practice my Python programming.
 Particularly, this is an exercise in publishing my first Python library.

 ## Getting started

-Install with "pip install mola" or the GitHub repository for a more recent version.
+Install with "pip install mola" or download the GitHub repository for a more recent version.

 See main.py for examples and read the documentation.